Talk to Us

-UCSF wanted to see if there was a way to move into the Cloud since the benefits were so compelling.
+UCSF wanted to see if there was a way to move into the cloud since the benefits were so compelling.
 However, their biggest area of concern was security.
 Because the research data they were utilizing was medical in nature and contained Protected Health Information (PHI), UCSF was required to adhere to HIPAA regulations and subjected them to high levels of internal scrutiny and the NIST Security Framework.
-They reached out for an assistance from an AWS Premier Consulting Partner - ClearScale with the organizational policies and procedures which ultimately would allow them to have this partner design an appropriate architecture that provided tight security controls while still allowing UCSF to have easier provisioning and deployments.
+They reached out for assistance from AWS Premier Consulting Partner ClearScale with the organizational policies and procedures which ultimately would allow them to have ClearScale design an appropriate architecture that provided tight security controls while still allowing UCSF to have easier provisioning and deployments.

 In this model, new research deployments were created in unique accounts for isolation.
 All of the research deployments automatically use approved AMIs and all services are connected to the appropriate controls in the SecOps account.
 Researchers had the freedom to configure, and iterate through application deployments using configuration management tools.
 With this design, research projects can be deployed quickly and comply with a set of predefined security services.
 All controls were identified and mapped to the NIST Framework to address HIPAA requirements.

-This collaborative approach with the AWS partner - ClearScale enabled UCSF School of Medicine to increase infrastructure delivery speeds by 90x by using the AWS Infrastructure-as-a-Service (IaaS) platform.
+This collaborative approach with AWS Premier Consulting Partner ClearScale enabled UCSF School of Medicine to increase infrastructure delivery speeds by 90x by using the AWS Infrastructure-as-a-Service (IaaS) platform.
 Not only did it reduce time to deliver the necessary infrastructure, but it enabled bursts in capacity to handle transient workloads at a variable cost.
-Security teams can manage controls across the organization and reduce overall risk and protect patient data.
+Security teams can manage controls across the organization, reduce overall risk, and protect patient data.
 Researchers have been able to take their ideas into action on day one.
-The ultimate result is that UCSF has pushed the limits again towards their mission, "advancing health worldwide".
+The ultimate result is that UCSF has pushed the limits again towards their mission of "advancing health worldwide."